This document describes the changes in Toast API releases.

 Ordering partner integrations must switch to using V3 of the menus API by 2023-01-13.
 Other partner integration types should continue to use V2 until further notice. |

-With menus API V3, the /menus
+With menus API V3, the /menus endpoint has been

 re-factored for ordering partners so that it returns only those entities